Marcifer/SlotMachine-for-Streamers/README.md

 Try typing following commands into twitch/youtube chat for testing:

--  !slotStart *points ammount* sets all pieces in action, if all checks are passed (minimum, maximum point ammounts, C# compiles, OBS source and scene names are correct, all arguments are happy, Lucifer smiles, etc..) it shows OBS source with Player Name (whoever started the game) and Credits with same ammount that are written after the command !slotStart.
+-  !slotStart *points amount* sets all pieces in action, if all checks are passed (minimum, maximum point amounts, C# compiles, OBS source and scene names are correct, all arguments are happy, Lucifer smiles, etc..) it shows OBS source with Player Name (whoever started the game) and Credits with same amount that are written after the command !slotStart.
 Name of the points is by default called `points`, unless you changed it using your Points System of choice (or use Testing argument, described below).

    *example:* `!slotStart 200` initiated by me, would fill under Player: MarkusoOoO and under Credits: `200 points` (since I did not change default points to something else in my example).
    **Side note: amount of point your are betting must be multiples of 10, eg. 10, 20, 30...
 300, 310, 320...
 1110, 1120...
 Reason being, actual spin cost is always divided by 10.
 If you try to use something like "!slotStart 111" it will not let you through and you will get a response in the chat.